Get In Touch

 Clean room by Allied Cleanrooms - USP 797, and ISO 4, ISO 5, ISO 6, ISO 7, and IS0 8, cGMP cleanroom manufacturing, soft wall cleanrooms FED-STD-209E and ISO 14644-1, control contamination

-ISO 8 Cleanrooms: Definition and Requirements
+What is an ISO 8 Cleanroom?
+Definition and Requirements

 In research and manufacturing, it is sometimes necessary to control environmental conditions, such as temperature, humidity, or even airborne particle counts.
 By doing this, organizations can avoid issues with sensitive processes and products.
 Cleanrooms, which regulate airborne particles, are one such type of controlled environment.
 In this article, we’ll focus specifically on ISO Class 8 cleanrooms, explaining what they are, their requirements, applications, and more.